 - Formal sign off of the Group’s Ethics and Whistleblowing policies by all employees annually

-Nick Sanderson Finance Director
+Nick Sanderson Finance and Operations Director

 Our aim is to build strong and lasting relationships with all our stakeholders based on professionalism, fair dealing and integrity.